imsd/Interaction-Media-Systems-Design/Project1.md

-# Unity project 2 ---- TicTT
+# Unity project 1 ---- Budget PaccMan

 #Instructions
 * Use arrow keys to move the player(Yellow)